dochouuuu/Keyword-Analysis-from-Web-Scraped-Data/README.md

 ## Project Description

-This project scrapes websites to retrieve articles and their associated keywords.
+This project scrapes websites to retrieve articles and uses LLM to collect their associated keywords.
 The data is stored in a SQL Server database with the following schema:

 - `categories` table to store categories of articles.
 - `articles` table to store articles with a reference to their categories.